Understanding the Basics of Lead Attribution

 • Affiliate or Partnership Marketing

 Each of these channels requires a unique approach to attribution, factoring in the nature of the platform and the type of engagement it fosters.
+Marketers can choose from different attribution models, such as single touch attribution models and multi touch attribution, to assign credit to various touchpoints throughout the sales funnel and buyer journey.

-4. Embracing Imperfection in Attribution
+4. Embracing Imperfection in the Multi Touch Attribution Model

-Understand that lead attribution is not always a clear-cut process.
-Users may interact with your brand across multiple channels before converting.
-For instance, a user might initially see your ad on Facebook, later engage with a Google Ad, and eventually visit your website directly to complete a form.
+For instance, a user might initially see your ad on Facebook (first interaction), later engage with a Google Ad, and eventually visit your website directly to complete a form.
 Such a journey complicates attribution, as the lead might be inaccurately attributed to direct traffic in Google Analytics, despite multiple touchpoints influencing the decision.
+With last touch attribution, all the credit would go to the final interaction, while linear attribution would distribute equal credit among all touchpoints.
 It’s important to recognize the multifaceted nature of customer journeys and use attribution as a guide rather than an absolute measure.

-5. Closing the Loop
+5. Closing the Loop in the Customer Journey

 Finally, make sure to close the loop between marketing and sales.
 This means ensuring that the insights gained from lead attribution are shared and acted upon.
 It’s important for the sales team to know where the leads are coming from and for the marketing team to understand how leads are being converted into customers.
 This collaborative approach will result in a more coherent and efficient strategy that benefits the entire business.